 An applicant must present a certificate of insurance showing liability and property damage insurance, in an amount approved by the Department, before a permit will be issued for construction of service lines, which require connection to the sewer.
-The Town shall be named as an additional insured on a primary and non-contributory basis.
+The Town shall be a named insured.